-Make sure that you pitch the tent in the broad daylight.
+Make sure that you pitch the tent in broad daylight.
 If you are an amateur, you must set up the tent under the sunlight.
-This will save a lot of your time and you can perfectly do it as compared to when done in the night.
+This will save a lot of your time, and you can perfectly do it as compared to when done at night.

-The components of tents have a lesser probability of being lost in the sunlight while during the night, it will be very hard to find the stakes once lost.
+The components of tents have a lesser probability of being lost in the sunlight, while during the night, it will be tough to find the stakes once lost.

 Check the weather

 Before you start setting the tent, make sure to check the weather.
 Wind, rain, and sun can either ruin your camping experience or make your day, and all this depends upon.